 Butternut Squash, Apple, and Hazelnut Muffins

-For an antioxidant boost, add 1 cup frozen blueberries and bake muffins an additional 5 minutes.
+For an antioxidant boost, add 1 cup frozen blueberries and bake these gluten-free muffins an additional 5 minutes.

 - Yield: Makes 12

 Photography: Marcus Nilsson